roaatech/rosaas-docs/content/en/docs/user-manual/tenant/details-tab.md

 The "Delete" button enables you to permanently remove all resources associated with the tenant's active products.
 Exercise caution when using this action, as it irreversibly deletes the tenant's data and related resources.
 This option is suitable for cases where a tenant's products need to be entirely removed from the system.

 It's important to note that these actions impact all products that are currently active for the tenant.
-The "Tenant Details Tab" serves as a central hub for tenant management, enhancing the ROSAS user experience by streamlining operations and interactions.
+The "Tenant Details Tab" serves as a central hub for tenant management, enhancing the RoSaaS user experience by streamlining operations and interactions.